jonatas/fast/README.md

 Fast is a "Find AST" tool to help you search in the code abstract syntax tree.

-To learn more about how AST, install `ruby-parse` and check how is the AST of your current code.
+To learn more about how AST works, you can install `ruby-parse` and check how is the AST of your current code.

+`ruby-parse my-file.rb`

+It will output the AST representation.

 ## Installation